 Here are a few guiding thoughts that might provide a simple business value proposition (VP) model framework method to start the critical thinking process about your USP.
 Understanding the simple value proposition (VP) of your business model will also help you make more complicated decisions regarding your business strategy.

 OK, what is the difference between a USP and a VP?
 Your Value Proposition (VP) is a fundamental business model decision that serves as the core strategy a company chooses to separate themselves from the competition.
 It’s what your business does better than anyone else.
 The VP is always intimately connected to all business activities.
 It focuses internally on operations.
+The ideal value proposition is a mix of a company’s strengths, customer needs and competitive differentiation.
+It combines the uniqueness of the brand with the top priorities of its customers.
 Your value proposition should meet three elements:

 - It’s specific.
 What are the specific benefits your customer will receive?